Haakon IV: Involvements abroad

 In Scandinavia, Haakon regularly met with neighbouring rulers in the border-area around Elven from the late 1240s through the 1250s.
 He sent grand fleets as embassies; some reportedly numbered over 300 ships.
 Haakon also reconciled with the Swedes when he his son Haakon the Young married Rikissa, a daughter of Swedish leader Earl Birger.
 Haakon sought to expand his kingdom southwards of Elven into the Danish province of Halland.
 He thus looked for alliance with the Swedes, as well as ties with opponents of the ruling line of monarchs of Denmark.
 In 1249, Haakon allied with Earl Birger for a joint Swedish-Norwegian invasion into Halland and Scania, but the agreement was eventually abandoned by the Swedes (see Treaty of Lödöse).
 Haakon claimed Halland in 1253, and finally invaded the province on his own in 1256, demanding it as compensation for the looting of Norwegian ships in Danish seas.
 But he renounced this claim in a 1257 peace agreement with Christopher I of Denmark.
 Haakon thereafter negotiated a marriage between his only remaining son, Magnus, and Christopher's niece Ingeborg.
 Haakon's Nordic policies initiated the build-up to the later personal unions (called the Kalmar Union), that in the end had dire consequences for Norway as it did not have the economic and military resources to persevere and maintain Haakon's aggressive policies.

+The painting Kristina's departure to Spain (Norwegian: "Kristinas avreise til Spanien") by Nils Bergslien (1852 – 1928) depicts Christina of Norway (Norwegian: Kristina Håkonsdotter; 1234 – 1262), the daughter of Håkon IV, setting off to Spain in 1257.

 More distantly, Haakon sought an alliance with Alfonso X of Castile (a potential next Holy Roman emperor) chiefly as it would guarantee new supplies of grain to Castile in light of rising prices in England, and possibly giving access to Baltic grain through Norwegian control of Lübeck.
 Alfonso in turn sought to expand his influence in Northern Europe, as well as to gain Norwegian naval assistance for the campaign or crusade he had proposed in Morocco (seeing that the Iberian Moors received backing overseas from North Africa).
 Haakon could thus potentially also fulfill his papal vow of crusade, although he likely did not intend to.
 He sent an embassy to Castile in 1255.
 A Castilian ambassador to Norway returned with the embassy, and proposed to establish the "strongest ties of friendship" with Haakon.
 At the request of Alfonso, Haakon sent his daughter Christina to Castile to marry one of Alfonso's brothers.
 However, Christina died four years later without children, which marked the effective end of the short-lived alliance, and the proposed crusade fell into the blue.